alexander-zou/useful-scripts/README.md

 # useful-scripts
-useful tools for my daily work
+useful tools from and for my daily work